Cultural Affairs Office

 A statue of Richard W. "Dick" Dowling in Hermann Park is expected to be moved to a permanent display at the Sabine Pass Battleground State Historic Site in Port Arthur, TX.
 The Executive Committee of the Texas Historical Commission voted to accept the statute and the full Commission will consider the item at its quarterly meeting on June 17.

-"While we have been working on a plan for some time, I have decided to move forward now considering the events of the past several weeks, Mayor Turner said.
+"While we have been working on a plan for some time, I have decided to move forward now considering the events of the past several weeks, The Mayor said.
 "Our plan for relocating confederate statues from public parks to locations more relevant to modern times preserves history and provides an opportunity for our city to heal.”

 “Houston Endowment is proud to support the relocation of the Spirit of the Confederacy to the Houston Museum of African American Culture, where it can be interpreted in a way that promotes an inclusive and anti-racist community, said Ann Stern, President and CEO.